brandonelswick01/brandonelswick01.github.io/_posts/2026-06-03-I-turned-down-my-first-client.markdown

 ---
 layout: post
-title: "I turned down my first client (and I'd do it again)"
+title: "I turned down my first client (and I'd do it again) | Entry 3"
 date: 2026-06-03
 ---
 I had my first consultation today as a freelance developer.
 What happened?
 Did I secure a deal?
 Am I building a site for a client as we speak?